phyloref/jphyloref/README.md

 [![Zenodo](https://zenodo.org/badge/104808310.svg)](https://zenodo.org/badge/latestdoi/104808310)

 JPhyloRef is a [Java]-based command line tool as well as a web service for reasoning with OWL ontologies containing phyloreferences and their accompanying reference phylogenetic trees.
+JPhyloRef has been [published in The Journal of Open Source Software], which should be cited when this tool is reused.

 Phyloreferences are clade definitions in the form of well-structured machine-readable data with machine-interpretable semantics.
 Clade definitions define groups of organisms consisting of an ancestor and